 Starting with a glass of vintage Moet, with our dinner guests we then enjoyed anis bread-sticks with the most delicious sticky date-like balsamic reduction.
 The medium-rare venison was so tender as to melt in the mouth and was perfectly paired with the spinach, mushrooms, and shaved black truffle that accompanied it.
 The lamb shank was equally sumptuous and the presentation of the food was simply fine art.
 For dessert, We stuck to sorbet – mandarin and cassis were tart and fruity, offset by the sweet, creamy coconut.

 Our german friends enjoyed the Sauerrahmschmarn, a local specialty.
 It’s a kind of light dough cooked with vanilla sugar and served with ice cream, jam, and poached apple.
 It looked delicious but we were full by now.
 We still found room to sample something local from the simply bewildering array of schnapps on the Schnappswagen.
 Whether staying in house or not, I can recommend dinner in Bank, although it can get busy, so best to book.

 Staff were gracious, friendly, and professional.
 From check-in, which took place in-room, to check-out, the front-of-house staff were everything you could wish for.
 The concierge was also very helpful with obtaining tickets for a heavily sold opera show.

-Despite the minor service problems, it was a fantastic and luxurious stay and we will definitely return to this hotel.
-If you fancy a relaxing weekend away with a few shows or museum visits, Vienna is the perfect choice.
+This was a fantastic and luxurious stay and we will definitely return to this hotel.
+If you fancy a relaxing weekend away with a few shows or museum visits, Vienna is a perfect choice.
 The Park Hyatt provides a great base to explore and, perhaps more importantly, the perfect hideaway to return to.